ksiewert/BetaScan/README.md

 # BetaScan
-Beta scan implements the Beta statistic to detect ancient balancing selection.
+BetaScan implements the Beta statistic to detect ancient balancing selection.
 Our paper describing this statistic and its application is available [here](https://academic.oup.com/mbe/article/doi/10.1093/molbev/msx209/3988103/Detecting-Long-term-Balancing-Selection-using).
 BetaScan takes in a file of variant positions and frequencies, and calculates Beta in a sliding window approach.
 It allows the user to choose appropriate parameter choices, and outputs the value of Beta for each variant.

 Any feedback or questions are very welcome.
 You can e-mail Katie at ksiewert@pennmedicine.upenn.edu or post a github issue.
 We know that programs written by other people can be difficult to use, so we’ve tried our best to make this program simple and intuitive.
 That being said, bioinformatics is bioinformatics, and issues will arise, so don’t hesitate to contact us!